1.Introduction

 (7)STIGA (Sweden)

-Next is STIGA, a long-established Swedish table tennis manufacturer.
-The brand is especially well known for its high-quality wood blades and has recently gained additional attention through the Cybershape series used by Truls Möregårdh.
+STIGA is a long-established Swedish brand known for its high-quality wood blades and the popular Cybershape series used by Truls Möregårdh.

 - Number of products: 37